Paramagnon-Interference Mechanism for Three-Dimensional Bond Order in Kagome Metals AV$_3$Sb$_5$ (A=Cs, Rb, K): Analysis by the Density-Wave Equation: Summary

 \section{Summary}

-In summary, we studied the 3D nature of the DW in kagome metals based on the 3D multiorbital models for AV$_3$Sb$_5$ (A=Cs, Rb, K), by using the DW equation method in combination with the GL theory.
-The SoD or TrH shape commensurate BO is robustly induced in each V-Sb plane by the PMI mechanism that is described by the AL-VCs. $T_{\rm BO}\sim 100$K is obtained in the moderate electron correlation.
-In the DW equation analysis for all A=Cs, Rb, K models, we revealed that (i) the most favorable 3D structure is the alternating v-BO, and (ii) the $Z_3$ nematic SoD or TrH s-BO is also energetically favorable in the PMI mechanism.
-We found that these $Z_3$ nematic s-BO states can be realized by considering the small 3rd-order GL free energy.
-Since the 3rd-order GL free energy depends sensitively and strongly on the band structure, both (i) the v-BO and (ii) the s-BO states can be realized.
+In this paper, we studied the 3D nature of the DW in kagome metals based on the 3D multiorbital models for AV$_3$Sb$_5$ (A=Cs, Rb, K), by using the DW equation method.
+The TrH or SoD shape commensurate BO is robustly induced in each V-Sb plane by the PMI mechanism that is described by the AL-VCs. $T_{\rm BO}\sim 100$K is obtained in the moderate electron correlation.
+Based on the analysis of the DW equation, by taking into account a finite third-order GL term, (i) $2\times 2\times 2$ s-BO can be realized via a first-order transition below $T_{\mathrm{BO}}$.
+Here, the in-plane BO pattern (TrH or SoD) is determined by the sign of the third-order GL term, with hole doping tending to favor the TrH state.
+On the other hand, if the third-order GL term is very small, (ii) alternating v-BO may instead be realized via a second-order transition.
 The rich variety of BOs observed in experiments can be understood by the combination of the DW equation analysis and the 3rd-order GL free energy.
 It was confirmed that the PMI mechanism is the essential origin of the 3D CDW of kagome metals.